 Today, not only land but mineral rights and the waters that run through our rivers are bought and sold.
 We’re starting to expect drinking water to come in bottles from the store and I’m told there are even people selling a piece of the moon.

 In today’s culture of enterprise, ownership, and greed, public lands remain

 free for all to use -- for now.

-Free recreation on public land is a privilege - one we risk losing unless we practice the following principals:
+Free recreation on public land is a privilege - one we risk losing.
+To help prevent that, we need to practice the following principals:

 The best place to get the rules is at the regional level.
 Call or visit the local office for the forest or public land that you are going to use.
 Find out what the rules are and follow them.
 They may vary from one location to another.
 Ask about dispersed camping, campfires, dealing with human waste, off trail hiking, gathering firewood, collecting plants, minerals, etc.